- Price: $2,374 for a queen before discounts

 Despite its firm feel (eight out of 10), testers say the Titan Plus does a great job relieving pressure.
 The pressure pad showed little to no pressure buildup when lying on their side or back.
 Testers noticed a bit of give when sitting on the edge but didn’t feel like they were going to roll off.

-The mattress has a good bounce score, which should make it easy for combination sleepersⓘ People who sleep in more than one position throughout the night and people with mobility issues to move around and change positions without difficulty.
+The mattress has a good bounce score, which should make it easy for combination sleepersⓘ People who sleep in more than one position throughout the night and people with mobility issues to move around and change positions.

 Keep in mind that this is a firmer mattress designed for higher-weight sleepers.
 Lighter-weight sleepers and average-weight side sleepers may not sink enough into the foam layer to cushion their pressure pointsⓘ The parts of the sleeper’s body that are in direct contact with the mattress, such as the backside, shoulder, hips, and rib cage. .